AudreyMas/Customer-Application-/README.md

    SECTION 9 :  Integration of MVC Visual studio with Angular
    1. ASP.NET

-   Section 10 : Migration Angular 6 to Angular 7
+   SECTION  10 : Migration Angular 6 to Angular 7
     - Change some Modules : Http => HttpClient

+    SECTION 11: Unit testing
+      1. Black and White testing  : spec.ts = white test box
+      2. Jasmine and Karma :
+        - Karma : is completely integrated (not test it now)
+      3. ng test : run all the test cases from spec.ts
+      4. Write test cases:
+        - code in spec.ts = jasmin syntax
+      5. Write a test for the Add button